-Winson Peng (Ph.D., City University of Hong Kong) joined the Department of Communication at Michigan State University in 2016.
-Prior to that, he taught at Nanyang Technological University in Singapore from 2013 to 2016 and Macau University of Science and Technology in Macau from 2009 to 2013.
+Winson Peng holds a Ph.D. from the City University of Hong Kong and currently serves as a Professor in the Department of Communication at Michigan State University (MSU).
+He assumed the position of associate professor with tenure in 2016 when he joined the Communication Department.
+Before joining MSU, he held the role of Assistant Professor at Nanyang Technological University in Singapore from 2013 to 2016 and at Macau University of Science and Technology in Macau from 2009 to 2013.

-His research outputs appeared in top-ranked journals of communication science, information science, public health, and computer science, such as Communication Methods and Measures, Communication Research, New Media & Society, Journal of Computer-Mediated Communication, Journal of Informetrics, JASIST, Scientometrics, AIDS Care, International Journal of Medical Informatics, Journal of Medical Internet Research, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Visualization and Computer Graphics, and elsewhere.
+His research outputs appeared in top-ranked journals of communication science, information science, public health, and computer science, such as Communication Methods and Measures, Communication Research, Human Communication Research, New Media & Society, Journal of Computer-Mediated Communication, Journal of Informetrics, JASIST, Scientometrics, AIDS Care, International Journal of Medical Informatics, Journal of Medical Internet Research, ACM Transactions on Intelligent Systems and Technology, EPJ Data Science, IEEE Transactions on Visualization and Computer Graphics, and elsewhere.

-He was the co-founder and inaugural chair (2016-2017) of the computational methods interest group at the International Communication Association.
+He was the co-founder and inaugural chair (2016-2017) of the Computational Methods Division at the International Communication Association.
 He co-edited two special issues on computational communication research published by Communication Methods and Measures and the Asian Journal of Communication, respectively.

 Peng, T. Q., Zhu, J. J. H., & Liang, H. (2019) (Eds.).
 Introducing computational methods for communication research in Asia-Pacific.
 Asian Journal of Communication, 9(3)